 — II Corinthians 9:8

-It is so interesting and confirming that these two verses pair up grace and sufficiency just as the number five and Gods provision do with this story.
-Grace can be seen here being in concert with God's strength, sufficiency, and goodness.
+It is so fascinating and confirming that these two verses pair up grace and sufficiency just as the number five and God's provision do with this story.
+Grace can be seen here as in concert with God's strength, sufficiency, and goodness.

 Not that we are sufficient of ourselves to think of anything as being from ourselves, but our sufficiency is from God